luciano-rolim/get_next_line/README.md

 Suppose you call your get_next_line only one time, and now if has remaining memory on the static node.
 How to clean it, if you can't give free on the static node directly?

-To solve it, I created a "backdoor" in a way that whenever you dont have access to the file (thereby, when the read function returns -1), my code free everything (including the static_node) and return NULL.
+To solve it, I created a "backdoor" in a way that whenever you call GNL with a invalid file descriptor (for example, -1), the code will free everything (including the static_node, if it was allocated in a previous call) and return NULL.

-		char_read = read(fd, buf, BUFFER_SIZE);
-		if (char_read < 0)
+		if (fd < 0 || BUFFER_SIZE <= 0)
 		{
-			free_all(list);
-			free(buf);
+			free_all(&linked_list);
-			return (0);
+			return (NULL);
 		}

-So, it's only necessary to change the file permission and call GNL again to clean everything.
-To prove it, I created the file gnl_special_leak_test.c, which consist in a int main that calls the first line and on the sequence uses `fd = open(filename, O_WRONLY)` to change the file permission.
-When calling GNL for the second time, it will properly clean any remaining bytes allocated on heap, even if we did not reach the end of the file.
+So, to trigger this is only necessary to call in your main get next line with the argument "-1" instead of a previous valid FD.
+This will be enough to clean everything.
+Remember to close your fd in the end of the function.

-To test, use valgrind --leak-check=full ./a.out
+To test this behaviour, use valgrind --leak-check=full ./a.out

-As you can see, the valgrind results in no memory leak.

 ![image](https://github.com/luciano-rolim/get_next_line/assets/40547130/5410fccf-b3af-4658-afbb-1e25056b0862)